 • Functional results after TME

-One of our main goals is to promote minimally invasive approach in colorectal surgery which should be implemented at national level.
-We would like to encourage young surgeons to enter the training in colorectal surgery and support their research activities and participation in national and international meetings.
+One of our main goals is to promote minimally invasive approach in colorectal surgery which should be implemented at national level, a great support is the expansion of the robotic program to other hospitals.
+We would like to encourage young surgeons to enter the training in colorectal surgery focused on the quality of the anastomosis and support their research activities and participation in national and international meetings.
+Great attention is being put into the development of simulation programs, animal workshops and the using fresh cadaver.
 Emphasis should be also placed on better auditing and development of national register specifically for surgical treatment of colorectal diseases.

 Section of Coloproctology of Czech Surgical Society

-The annual symposium was held in Prague in February 2020.
-Invited lectures from local as well as international speakers were presented during the meeting focused on robotic colorectal surgery.
+The Working Days of the Coloproctology Section of the Czech Surgical Society were held in October 2024.
+Invited lectures from local as well as international speakers were presented during the meeting focused on robotic colorectal surgery and proctology.
+News from the ESCP conference in Thessaloniki were also presented.